Failure to Identify & Address Preterm Premature Rupture of Membranes

 In many cases, doctors opt to perform cesarean sections or administer medicine to prevent preterm labor from occurring.
 When doctors fail to properly investigate mothers’ complaints of fluid leakage or vaginal wetness, it can be detrimental for the mother and the child.

-Misdiagnosis & Medical Malpractice Attorneys Serving Clients Throughout Florida
+Misdiagnosis & Medical Malpractice Lawyers Serving Clients Throughout Florida

 If you have suffered because your doctor failed to recognize the signs of PPROM and intervene, you may have a case for misdiagnosis and medical malpractice.
 We may be able to help you take legal action against them and recover the compensation you deserve.
 At Freidin Brown, P.A., we have served many people who have suffered as a result of misdiagnosis and failure to respond to signs and symptoms, and we are prepared to evaluate your case for free.